What happens if a smart lock battery dies?

 Let’s see some solution which solves this problem:

-When your smart locks indicate that you have a low battery, the first solution that comes to your mind is to replace the battery in the smart lock.
+When your smart locks indicate that you have a low battery (watch video below), the first solution that comes to your mind is to replace the battery in the smart lock.
 The locks might vary with specifications, but replacing the battery is almost the same for most.
 It is contained within an inside cover, and you can gain access to the battery compartment using a screwdriver.

 Most smart locks use a 9-volt alkaline battery.
 Trilogy PDL7100, however, utilizes four C batteries.
 When the battery dies, remove, replace, and ensure it is firmly secure in the compartment.
 For a 9-volt battery, make sure you firmly apply snap connectors to the battery tips.